maryann-xu/stats220/README.md

 * Taylor Swift!

 I am studying:
-*BSc in Psychology and Statistics at the University of Auckland.*
+*BSc in Psychology and Statistics at the University of Auckland*